-Our benchmarking concerns mainly universities, national roadmaps and clusters of organisations (League of European Research Universities, European Commission…) that have broader objectives than INRAE with finalized objectives.
+Our benchmarking primilarly focuses on universities, national roadmaps, and clusters of organisations such as the League of European Research Universities, and the European Commission, which have broader objectives than INRAE.
+We encountered challenges in augmenting this corpus with data from other scientific organizations that share similar objectives to INRAE.

-As a starting point, we checked how the four main activities used to structure the assessment of INRAE scientists (in brief, production of knowledge, expertise, training and management) cross referenced with criteria taken into account by other international organizations.
-First, the four INRAE activities cover all the types of activities detected in other organization assessment procedures in an open science context.
-In Figure 3, we show the correspondence between INRAE and other organization categories.
-There is a strong match, even if the vocabulary is different (for instance, as many organizations are universities, the term “Education” is more appropriate for them than ”Training”).
-There are terms that are not clearly mentionned in INRAE activities such as “Soft Skills” or “Leadership”: in our opinion, they refer to skills that affect the whole types of activites, and that are difficult to assess since they concern behaviour and abilities.
-And eventually, “Impact” assessment is proposed by other organizations but not directly by INRAE.
-INRAE has developed and applies tools (named ASIRPA) that define, describe and measure “impact” of research, but not at an individual level.
-This concerns economic, societal, political, environmental and health impacts of research on the mid- long-term based on projects or long-term research (Joly and Matt 2017; Joly et al. 2019).
-And INRAE considers that impact assessment cannot be appropriate to one person (the scientist) since an impact is systemic and include several actions and people.
+As a starting point, we examined how the four main activities used to structure the assessment of INRAE scientists (i.e., production of knowledge, expertise, training and management) cross align with criteria considered by other international organizations.
+Initially, we observed that the four activities encompass all types of activities identified in assessment procedures within an open science context.
+In Figure 3, we illustrate the correspondence between INRAE categories and those of other organization.
+Despite differencies in vocabulary (for instance, the term “Education” is more common in universities than ”Training”) a strong aligment is evident.
+However, there are terms not explicitly mentionned in INRAE activities such as “Soft Skills” or “Leadership”:.
+We interpret these terms as referirng to skills that permeate all types of activites, and are challenging to assess due to their focus on behaviour and abilities.
+Additionnally, while “Impact” assessment is proposed by other organizations, it is not directly addressed by INRAE.
+INRAE has developed and implemented tools (referred to as ASIRPA) to define, describe and measure the impact of research, but not at an individual level.
+This focuses on economic, societal, political, environmental and health impacts of research on the mid to long term based on projects or long-term research initiatives (Joly and Matt 2017; Joly et al. 2019).
+INRAE maintains that impact assessment cannot be attributed solely to one individual (the scientist), as impact is systemic and involves multiple actions and stakeholder.

-Figure 3: comparison of categories used for assessment of research activities between INRAE (left) and other organizations (right).
+Figure 1: comparison of categories used for assessment of research activities between INRAE (left) and other organizations (right).

-Based on the different axes (Figure 3), there is thus not a large discrepancy in the mode of research assessment between INRAE and other international organizations, and INRAE is one of the organisation that has set up procedures and criteria specific to open science assessment.
-Practically, we recommend the evaluated person to mention her/his possible involvement in open science by i) listing new products specific to bibliodiversity (e. g. preprints, data repositories…), ii) describing actions towards obtaining FAIR data, iii) describing her/his strategy in open science (e. g. choice of diamond or golden journals…), and if this is the case iv) explaining her/his personal implication or actions in open science such as participation in different open science initiative (e. g.
-Peer Community In, open peer reviews, processes for sharing data, citizen science…).
+Based on the different axes outlined in Figure 1, there is not a significant discrepancy in the mode of research assessment between INRAE and other international organizations.
+In fact, INRAE is one of the organisation that has established spaecific procedures and criteria for assessing open science practices.
+Practically, we recommend the individual being evaluated should mention their potential involvement in open science by i) listing new products specific to bibliodiversity (e. g. preprints, data repositories…), ii) describing actions toward achieving FAIR data principle, iii) outlining their strategy in open science (e. g. preference for diamond or golden journals…), and if applicable, iv) explaining their personal involvement or actions in open science initiatives such as participation in Peer Community In, engaging in open peer reviews, processes for sharing data, or involvement in citizen science projects.

-Open science practices question scientific integrity since new audiences are targeted, large dissemination of science results and production are promoted; as a consequence, a mis-use of these information might occur (social network, preprints considered as validated science…).
-This implies an enhanced vigilance for ethical and deontological views, transparency and traceability of research processes, and greater attention paid to research data, to their management, and whenever it is relevant, to their sharing.
-In terms of assessment of scientific integrity, INRAE gives the possibility to the scientists to express in their report how they step back their scientific integrity in general and more specifically facing open science practices.
+Open science practices raises questions regarding scientific integrity due to the expansion of target audiences, widespread dissemination of research results and increased production.
+Consequently, there is a risk of misuse of these information, such as its propagation through social networks or preprints being misconstrued as validated science.
+This necessitates heightened vigilance regarding ethical and deontological considerations (Shaw 2003), as well as a focus on transparency and traceability of research processes.
+Moreover, there must be greater attention paid to research data, their management, and, when appropriate, their sharing.
+Regarding the assessment of scientific integrity, INRAE provides scientists with the opportunity to articulate in their report how they uphold their scientific integrity in general, and more specifically, in relation with open science practices.
+This allows individuals to reflect on their adherence to ethical principles and demonstrate their commitment to maintaining the integrity of their research endeavors.